BytelyPlay/minestom-server/README.md

 This one is very custom...\
 This one also uses Bridagier since they made it a library and made it open sourced, it's also fitting as it is used for minecraft and this is also minecraft!

-Instructions to run: install java if you haven't already and open a command prompt in the same directory and type java -jar jardownloaded.jar
+Instructions to run: install java if you haven't already and open a command prompt in the same directory and type java -jar jardownloaded.jar \
+\
+Contributions such as pull requests or even just issues are greatly appreciated!